ci4rail/docs/docs/user-docs/_edge-solutions/moducop/yocto-bsp-manual/networkinterfaces.md

 ```
 Afterwards, it will be configured via DHCP like ETH1.

+See also [the Quickstart Guide]({{ '/edge-solutions/moducop/quick-start-guide/connect-to-internet/ethernet' | relative_url }}) for more examples.

 ## WiFi

-The ModuCop MEC01 provides a WiFi interface, which is supporting both 2.4GHz and 5GHz bands.
+The ModuCop provides a WiFi interface, which is supporting both 2.4GHz and 5GHz bands.
 It can operate in both client and access point mode, even simultaneously.

 ### Antenna configuration

-On the MEC01 front, you see two antenna connectors, labelled `WLAN1` and `WLAN2`.
+On the MEC01/02 front, you see two antenna connectors, labelled `WLAN1` and `WLAN2`.
 These are the antenna connectors for the WiFi interface.
 You can use either one or both of them, depending on your use case.

 By default, both antenna connectors are enabled.
 However, if you only want to use one antenna (`WLAN1`), you must configure the WiFi interface accordingly.
 In this case, call